watameln/creator-docs/content/en-us/chat/legacy/legacy-chat-system.md

 ### Filter Functions

 Messages that are not stopped by a Command Function will go through all of the filter functions that are registered to the [ChatService](../../chat/legacy/server-side-chat-modules.md#chatservice) and relevant Channels.
 Each filter function is passed the speaker, message object, and channel name.
 Any changes made to the message object will persist and each following filter function will see the updated message.
-Note that unlike a command function, filter functions do not need to return a value.
+Note that, unlike a command function, filter functions do not need to return a value.

 In this example, a simple filter function is registered to make every message appear in lowercase.